ian0422my/my-jekyll/_posts/2021-09-22-visual-studio-code.markdown

 * disable git auto refresh (Settings > Extension > Git > Autorefresh)
 * debug using Process Explorer (Help > Open Process Explorer)
+* either
-* don't try to open a folder with alot of git project (else, vsc will keep running alot of git process at the background)
+  * don't try to open a folder with alot of git project (else, vsc will keep running alot of git process at the background) at the "Source Control", OR
+  * you can ignore some of the git project (Settings > git.ignoredRepositories)